 Now that we’ve taken a close look at acrylic aquariums, let’s move on and look at why glass aquariums are good, as well as why they can be bad too.

 - Glass is much harder to scratch than acrylic is.
 It is insanely hard to scratch a glass aquarium.
-You literally need to do it intentionally with something hard like a rock or metal for the glass to scratch.
+You literally need to do it intentionally with something hard like a rock or metal for the glass to scratch (you can also remove the scratches fairly easily).

 - Glass tanks are fairly hard to break.
 While they will shatter with less force than required to break acrylic, it is not easily done.
 Once again, it has to be a really big impact for the glass to break, usually as the result of doing something that you should not be doing.